Hanson Log Boat: Description

-The boat was dated to 3500 bp, which, at 1500BC is in the Middle Bronze Age, making it around the same age as the Dover Bronze Age Boat and somewhat younger than the Ferriby Boats from Yorkshire.
+The boat was dated to 3,500 bp, which, at 1500 BC, is in the Middle Bronze Age, making it around the same age as the Dover Bronze Age Boat and somewhat younger than the Ferriby Boats from Yorkshire.
 It is made of a single dug-out oak tree trunk.

-Unusually the boat still had a cargo of Bromsgrove sandstone which had been quarried at Kings Mills nearby.
+Unusually, the boat still had a cargo of Bromsgrove sandstone which had been quarried at Kings Mills nearby.
 The stone is presumed to have been destined for strengthening a causeway across the River Trent.

 Second log boat

 A second log boat was also discovered at the quarry five years later but it was reinterred in order that it could be preserved.

 Other finds from Shardlow

 The display at Derby Museum also includes metal finds that were also found during quarrying at Shardlow.
 The items mostly date from the Middle Bronze Age and were usually found by metal detectors on the quarries conveyor belts although in one case the artefact was identified by a customer of a bag of sand, and it was possible to trace the supply chain back to Shardlow quarry.
 The number of finds of axes and broken rapiers is thought to be due to religious offerings where valuable items were thrown into the water.